gumaerc-testorg/4.s67-fall-2016/content/pages/instructor-insights/_index.md

 {{< quote "Documentation can't convey the full contours of experiences—the wind, the smells, the scale, the memories, and so on." "—Dr. Rebecca Uchill" >}}

-_In the following pages, Dr. Rebecca Uchill describes various aspects of how she taught_ 4.S67 Landscape Experience: Seminar in Land/Art.
+*In the following pages, Dr. Rebecca Uchill describes various aspects of how she taught* 4.S67 Landscape Experience: Seminar in Land/Art.

-- {{% resource_link ef5df0b9-b80f-a147-78fd-4db84bf871e1 "Curricular Objectives" %}}
+- {{% resource_link "ef5df0b9-b80f-a147-78fd-4db84bf871e1" "Curricular Objectives" %}}
-- {{% resource_link 9090fc69-c928-1870-cc73-b26dea0b96d2 "Teaching a Similar Course in Different Settings" %}}
+- {{% resource_link "9090fc69-c928-1870-cc73-b26dea0b96d2" "Teaching a Similar Course in Different Settings" %}}

 ## Curriculum Information